Img header logo

 2. Integrate climate risks into enterprise risk management (ERM).

-3. Maintain a cooperation system with business partners (review of waterproofing measures by product storage service provider and business partners, etc. The transfer of the recognized flood risk areas to high positions is scheduled to be addressed sometime in 2022.).
+3. Maintain a cooperation system with business partners (review of waterproofing measures by product storage service provider and business partners, etc. The transfer of recognized flood risk areas to higher positions was completed in FY2022.

 4. Secure multiple suppliers.